(This also applies to the Nest Wifi)

 - For solution 1: Connect the LAN port on Google Wifi primary unit to Port 2 on Firewalla Gold.

-Now, any device connecting to the Google Wifi network should be able to get IP address allocated by Gold.
-(They should get IP address under 192.168.210.0/24.)
+Now, any device connecting to the Google Wifi network should be able to get an IP address from Gold.
+(They should get IP addresses under 192.168.210.0/24.)

 Step 4: Configure Gold to not allocate IP for Google Wifi points (satellites)

-Google Wifi points may accidentally get IP addresses allocated by Gold If the DHCP allocation from Google Wifi expires.
+Google Wifi points may accidentally get IP addresses from Gold If the DHCP allocation from Google Wifi expires.
 This may break mesh setup.
 When this happens: